Aeroluna/LunaCoopMod/README.md

 The Shield Overcharge mastery was so overwhelmingly better, this should help it be more competitive.

-- Changed P2.
+- Buffed P2.
   - Unnerfed energy cost from 25 to 10.
   - Increased Project Power Field radius from 6 to 8.

 Buff an underperforming prestige.

-- Changed P1.
+- Buffed P1.
   - No longer increases vespene gas costs.

 Should help actually affording the high tech units with abilities like High Templar.

 ## Swann

-- Changed Thors to have their High Impact Payload mode from Versus available for single-target long-range damage.
+- Added Thor's High Impact Payload mode from Versus for single-target long-range damage.
-- Changed Multi-Lock Weapons System upgrade to additionally affect the Thor.
+- Buffed Multi-Lock Weapons System upgrade to additionally affect the Thor.
-- Changed Infernal Plating upgrade to additionally grant Thor armor and increase Hellbat/Hellion armor by 60.
+- Buffed Infernal Plating upgrade to additionally grant Thor armor and increase Hellbat/Hellion armor by 60.

 These changes should make Thors much more competitive.
 Increased Hellion/Hellbat health should make mineral dumping into them more efficient and make them more viable as a frontline.

 - Changed Cyclones to visually have their red lazer sights with Mag-Field and large missiles when locking on from Versus.
-- Changed Cyclone's Lock On to no longer be affected by armor.
+- Buffed Cyclone's Lock On to no longer be affected by armor.

 The little missile that was fired during Lock On was just sad, now Cyclones look as cool as they do in Versus.
 Also Lock On is a spell, and should not be affected by armor.

 - Added Widow Mines.
   - Added Hellburst Payload upgrade that increases Sentinel Missile direct damage by 20 and splash damage by 80.
-  - Changed Cyclone's Targeting Optics upgrade to additionally increasing Sentinel Missile range by 3.
+  - Cyclone's Targeting Optics upgrade additionally increases Sentinel Missile range by 3.

 Why not give the mech commander more mech?
 Widow Mines go well with Swann's defensive design.
 The Hellburst Payload massively improved splash damage can be absolutely devastating.